multicatch/browsermob-proxy/README.md

 ##### <a name="interceptorsRESTapiLPRequestFilter">Request filters</a>

-Javascript request filters have access to the variables `request` (type `io.netty.handler.codec.http.HttpRequest`), `contents` (type `net.lightbody.bmp.util.HttpMessageContents`), and `messageInfo` (type `net.lightbody.bmp.util.HttpMessageInfo`). `messageInfo` contains additional information about the message, including whether the message is sent over HTTP or HTTPS, as well as the original request received from the client before any changes made by previous filters.
+Javascript request filters have access to the variables `request` (type `io.netty.handler.codec.http.HttpRequest`), `contents` (type `io.github.multicatch.bmp.util.HttpMessageContents`), and `messageInfo` (type `io.github.multicatch.bmp.util.HttpMessageInfo`). `messageInfo` contains additional information about the message, including whether the message is sent over HTTP or HTTPS, as well as the original request received from the client before any changes made by previous filters.
 If the javascript returns an object of type `io.netty.handler.codec.http.HttpResponse`, the HTTP request will "short-circuit" and return the response immediately.

 **Example: Modify User-Agent header**